goffinet/packer-kvm/README.md

 curl https://raw.githubusercontent.com/goffinet/packer-kvm/master/sshkeys/id_rsa.pub
 ```

+### How are these Packer templates produced?

+An `build-packer-templates.yaml` Ansible playbook generates the files for each distribution using a custom `build-packer-templates` role.

 ## ToDo

+- [ ] Test the `build-packer-templates.yaml` playbook production
-* unique model : for efficience, a unique template should be sufficient with a data source with these elements (https://devops.stackexchange.com/q/4312).
+- [x] unique model : for efficience, a unique template should be sufficient with a data source with these elements (https://devops.stackexchange.com/q/4312).
-* random secret for provisonning (https://www.packer.io/docs/templates/engine#template-variables)
+- [x] random secret for provisonning (https://www.packer.io/docs/templates/engine#template-variables)
-* Remove swap post-processing
+- [ ] Remove swap post-processing
-* docker-compose for automation
+- [ ] docker-compose for automation
-* add versions of post-processing and images meta-datas
+- [ ] add versions of post-processing and images meta-datas
+- [ ] Include Windows templates

 Wath are the variants in those templates?